Last updated on May 18th, 2023 at 01:03 pm

-Select your requested certificate on the Certificates page and then in certificate request click complete link.
+Select your requested certificate on the Certificates page and then in certificate request click the complete link.

-Note: Certificate request are listed by their friendly names.
+Note: Certificate requests are listed by their friendly names.

-Now enter the UNC path where SSL certificates is located after which click OK.
+Now enter the UNC path where SSL certificates are located after which click OK.
 (For example. \\Abc\certificates\your_domain_name.cer)

-The Certificate will be installed successfully on your Exchange 2016 server and check that the status of your certificate request should now be valid.
+Now consequently the certificate will install successfully on your Exchange 2016 server and check that the status of your certificate request validity.

-- Now on Certificates page, select the SSL certificate which just installed and then select the pencil like option.
+- Now on the Certificates page, select the SSL certificate which just installed and then select the pencil-like option.

 - Now click services in the “certificate” window.